There is an urgent need to change the way we farm.

 Sowing the seeds of change.

-We work to advance the principles of agroecology: a holistic approach to food production that uses—and creates—social, cultural, economic and environmental knowledge to promote food sovereignty, social justice, economic sustainability, and healthy agricultural ecosystems.
+The NFU-O works to advance the principles of agroecology: a holistic approach to food production that uses—and creates—social, cultural, economic and environmental knowledge to promote food sovereignty, social justice, economic sustainability, and healthy agricultural ecosystems.
 It is a way of farming, and a way of thinking about farming.
-It takes seriously the idea that a farm is an ecosystem, made up of plants and soil organisms, powered by the sun, subject to disturbances, and resilient, or not.
+It understands that a farm is an ecosystem, made up of plants and soil organisms, powered by the sun, subject to disturbances.
 Agroecology encourages us to take a whole-system approach, to look to biology rather than industry, to diversify and to see nature as an exemplar, not a nuisance.